Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Simulation study

 \section{Simulation study}

-The proposed methods make different assumptions at the within-study level.
-BRMA-IB assumes that the summarised number of events across outcomes are independent and binomially distributed whereas, BRMA-BC models the summarised events on both outcomes jointly accounting for the dependence structure between them.
-We carried out a simulation study to assess the performance of BRMA model and the two proposed methods and in particular to investigate the impact of the magnitude of within-study association on the performance of the three models.
+The presented methods make different assumptions at the within-study level.
+BRMA models the treatment effects for binomial data using normally distributed log OR scale.
+BRMA-IB assumes that the numbers of events across outcomes are independent and binomially distributed, whereas BRMA-BC models the numbers of events on both outcomes jointly accounting for the dependence between them at the within-study level.
+We carried out a simulation study to assess the performance of BRMA, BRMA-IB and BRMA-BC models and in particular to investigate the impact of the assumptions made at the within-study level on estimates of the parameters at the between-studies level ($\rho_b$, $\tau_1$,$\tau_2$, $d_1$, $d_2$).